fictionco/fiction/@docs/advanced/post-types/index.md

 ---
-title: Schema API
+title: Post Types
 description: Reference for the schema API
 ---

-# Schemas
+# Post Types

 Extending the base post schema is a common task when adding new post types.
 To help you with this Factor provides a standard schema format to help simplify the process.